 Thirdly, toilet shape can affect the feel of your bathroom.
 If your space is limited you might want a round toilet bowl.
 But if you have a larger bathroom the elongated style could be better.

-My fourth tip is to pick a toilet color that matches your room’s decor.
-I chose white because it’s a classic look and won’t go out of style any time soon.
+Our fourth tip is to pick a toilet color that matches your room’s decor.
+We chose white because it’s a classic look and won’t go out of style any time soon.
 Plus, white matches the other items in the bathroom.

 Finally, toilets these days have a lot of bells and whistles.
 The VorMax, in addition to cleaning itself on every flush, has EverClean technology and a Slow Close seat.